First-Derivative/COOL_Compiler/assignments/pa1/README.md

 # README file for Programming Assignment 1: Frontend

+- Lexer tested on both participants `PA0` and other provided example files

+  - Note about lexer: We remove the outer quotes from strings - which is clearly intended in the parser, but in the lexer reference outputs strings still have quotes

-- Errors handled by the lexer
+- Errors handled by the lexer (most included in `bad.cl`)
   - `Unterminated string constant`
   - `String contains null character`/`String contains escaped null character` Escaped and unescaped null characters in strings which don't close and in strings which close
   - `Unterminated string constant` When a string is not closed, it will conitnue on the next line